Welcome to MattStoller.com

 2007

-I was part of a group that organized and successfully convinced the Nevada Democratic Party to drop Fox News as the sponsor of a Presidential forum.
+Organizer of a group to successfully convince the Nevada Democratic Party to drop Fox News as the sponsor of a Presidential forum.
 This was both a MyDD and a Blogpac project.

 2006